-We are to cast all our cares on the Lord, for He cares deeply for each one of us, and has promised to sustain us.. for His grace is sufficient, and His almighty strength and unfathomable wisdom is made perfect - through our own helplessness and weakness, for His strength is made perfect in our weakness.
-We do this as we trust His word alone, die to our fleshly desires, and live our new life for Christ, alone.
+We are to cast all our cares on the Lord, for He cares deeply for each one of us and has promised to sustain us... for His grace is sufficient, His unfathomable wisdom is made perfect through our own helplessness, and His almighty strength is made perfect in our weakness.
+We do this as we trust His Word alone, die to our fleshly desires, and live our new life for Christ alone.

 In this passage we are being warned against comparing ourselves - both our good and bad deeds, with other people.
-Although we are exhorted to share in one another's suffering and sorrows, and help to restore those that have fallen, we are to also pay attention to our own responsibilities, and recognise that one day we will stand alone, before the judgement seat of Christ, to give an account of the life we lived on earth.
+Although we are exhorted to share in one another's suffering and sorrows and help to restore those that have fallen, we are also to pay attention to our own responsibilities, recognising that one day we will stand alone before the judgement seat of Christ to give an account of the life we lived on earth.
 We are to carry this responsibility diligently.

-The spiritual man, may be exhorted to carry the burden of others, when they are in trouble.. but also remains responsible for the life that he lives, knowing that we will all be judged for what we have done in this life, and not for the deeds of others.
+The spiritual man may be exhorted to carry the burdens of others when they are in trouble... but also remains responsible for the life that he lives, knowing that we will all be judged for what we have done in this life and not for the deeds of others.

-Heavenly Father, thank You for the book of Hebrews and the many lessons that it contains.
-Thank You that in Christ I am a new creature and that by faith in Him I have become a child of God.
-I pray that I may be a good steward of the work that You have given me to do, and that I remain low at the cross and broken before You, knowing that I must one day stand before the judgement seat of Christ.
-Give me the wisdom and strength I need, to give encouragement to my brothers and sisters, when they fall, but help me to do so without hypercritical judgement, and may I live the rest of my life in a manner that honours Your holy name - this I ask in Jesus name, AMEN.
+Heavenly Father, thank You that in Christ I am a new creature, and by faith in Him I have become a child of God.
+I pray I may be a good steward of the work that You have given me to do, and that I remain low at the Cross and broken before You, knowing that I must one day stand before the judgement seat of Christ.
+Give me the wisdom and strength I need to give encouragement to my brothers and sisters when they fall, but help me to do so without hypercritical judgement, and may I live the rest of my life in a manner that honours Your holy name.
+This I ask in Jesus' name, AMEN.

 Never miss a post